szapp/FeatShare/doc/buildSetup.rst

 and drop into the list.

 Lastly, add all files to be copied referenced by the anchors and features.
+Do not worry if there are a lot of files included in your setup.
+The builder will compress all files with LZMA-compression with mpress v2.19.

 .. note::
     **Note**: The order the files appear in the list is not relevant.
     However, it is very important that the relative paths are shown and match the paths specified in the anchors and features.

 The UI for building is rather limited.
 If you add file in a wrong way or something similar, the only option is to clear the list and start over.